dms-org/docs/docs/fields/relations/one-to-many.md

 One to Many
 ===========

-A one to many bi-directional relationship between entities can be defined as follows.
+An one to many bi-directional relationship between entities can be defined as follows.

 ### Entity Structure